By: Julia Ng

 SFF forward-simulation and collision checking is done in full three-dimensional space-time and is accelerated by GPU computing.
 Doing both in 3D requires higher computational capability than splitting these operations into separate longitudinal and lateral components.

 Joint consideration of longitudinal and lateral components, however, is important because many real-world traffic maneuvers are neither longitudinally clear nor laterally clear, yet are safe to execute (e.g. lane change in congested traffic).
-Moreover, in other practical scenarios, such as missing lane markings and parking lot driving, it is not even clear what the longitudinal direction is.
+Moreover, in other practical scenarios, such as missing lane markings and parking lot driving, it is not even clear what the lateral direction is.
 A unique aspect of SFF is that it can readily handle such complex scenarios.

 For practical in-car implementation, SFF also has built-in safety procedure margins which account for real-world reaction time, as well as imperfections and latencies in other autonomous vehicle software components and subsystems.